 42 - Female Sci Fi Writers

-The Spanish author Angeles Vicente, one of the first Spanish female science fiction writers, tells the story of a young man and his friends led to a place where a mad scientist is determined to release man's spirit by transferring it to a body that can fly.
+One of the first Spanish female science fiction writers Angeles Vicente, tells the story of a young man and his friends who are led to a place where a scientist is determined to release man's spirit by transferring it to a body that can fly.

-In the commentary, we talk about the author, the program's upcoming changes, and conclude with an interview with one of the editors of the science fiction anthology, Cosmos Latinos, Dr. Andrea Bell.
+In the comments, we talk about today's author, and conclude with an interview with one of the editors of the science fiction anthology, Cosmos Latinos, Dr. Andrea Bell.

 “Angeles Vicente and her strange narrations”

 Read and adapted by Don Hymel

 A while back times were tough, and hunger beset me.
 I managed to get a job at a local newspaper writing celebrity notes.
 I was annoyed to deal with my boss's pressure.
 My notes were not what she expected, but I was also frustrated with myself for not giving up a job that I wasn't interested in.

 At that newspaper, I met a woman who recommended I read the Spanish writer Angeles Vicente.
 One day at the cafeteria, we read a story called "Vultures," which I liked, but I didn't think more about it.